SelectaDNA: Mechanism

+Kit contents

+The property marking kit includes a bottle of the marking fluid, application swap, 50 ID stickers, four 'thieves beware' stickers, a set-up membership card and instructions.
+The 50 warning labels are to be attached to the marked items or properties to act as a deterrent for potential thieves or burglars.
+Some UK police departments distribute the kits for free (e.g. the Cheshire Constabulary invested £170,000 to make the kits available to residents), while others offer a discount.

+Possible uses

-SelectaDNA is used to ‘tag’ valuable property, infrastructure, and criminals, and is available in a number of formats including vehicle marking solutions (combining DNA and microdot technology), Defence Sprays to deter anti-social behaviour and moped-enabled crime, and SelectaDNA Trace for metal protection and Intruder Sprays for robbery prevention and transport protection.
+SelectaDNA is used to ‘tag’ valuable property, infrastructure, and criminals, and is available in a number of formats including vehicle marking solutions, Defiance Sprays to deter anti-social behavior and moped-enabled crime, SelectaDNA Trace for metal protection and Intruder Sprays for robbery prevention and transport protection.
 Formats for covert operations include transferable Gels, Grease and, Trespass Beads.
-SelectaDNA not only reduces crime but also enables Police to link criminals to crime scenes and secure convictions.
+SelectaDNA not only reduces crime but also enables police to link criminals to crime scenes and secure convictions.
+The Intruder Spray version can be used in instances where the perpetrator cannot be immediately caught or followed, e.g. sprayed by retail staff onto an intruder or sprayed onto a leaving thief from a can located above the shop door.

-One use is in protecting farm equipment.
-In the event that any items are stolen and recovered by Police, they are immediately traceable back to the individual farm.

-PCSP Chairman Alderman Robert Smith said: “Armagh, Banbridge and Craigavon PCSP is happy to be part of this pilot project and to be able to provide some support to local farmers protect their property using SelectaDNA.
+Valuable items such as old cars, personal possessions such as laptops or mobile phones, farm equipment, contractor tools, bikes, can be marked with the solution.
+In the event that any items are stolen and recovered by police, they are immediately traceable back to the owner.
+PCSP Chairman Alderman Robert Smith said: "Armagh, Banbridge and Craigavon PCSP is happy to be part of this pilot project and to be able to provide some support to local farmers protect their property using SelectaDNA."